syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

 {% highlight javascript %}

-//An array of terms I want to subscribe to: let terms = [
+//An array of terms I want to subscribe to.
+//We want to match the 'js' string in any part of the word (e.g. Node.js, jsTree).
+//We want to add word boundaries to the other terms to limit false positives like 'Reactive' or 'Remember' let terms = [
-    'js',
+    {term: 'js', fullWord: false},
-    'javascript',
+    {term: 'javascript', fullWord: true},
-    'react',
+    {term: 'react', fullWord: true},
-    'angular',
+    {term: 'angular', fullWord: true},
-    'ember',
+    {term: 'ember', fullWord: true},
-    'backbone',
+    {term: 'backbone', fullWord: true},
-    'jquery'
-];
+    {term: 'jquery', fullWord: true}
+].map(function (t) {
+    const WORD_BOUNDARY = '\\b'; //Escape the \b special character for word boundary return t.fullWord ?
+WORD_BOUNDARY + t.term + WORD_BOUNDARY : t.term;
+});

 //Build a RegEx using the terms defined let regEx = new RegExp(terms.join('|'), 'i');